 4. Building your brand is more effective with multimedia

-Simply put, if you’re conducting #business online and you’re not communicating with customers on their ‘level’, then you’re missing out on one of the top #eCommerce trends in 2020...
+Simply put, if you’re conducting #business online and you’re not communicating with customers on their ‘level’, then you’re missing out on one of the top #ecommerce trends in 2021...
 Click To Tweet

-Simply put, if you’re conducting business online and you’re not communicating with customers on their ‘level’, then you’re missing out on one of the top eCommerce trends in 2020 while simultaneously doing yourself a great disservice in the process.
+Simply put, if you’re conducting business online and you’re not communicating with customers on their ‘level’, then you’re missing out on one of the top e-commerce trends in 2021 while simultaneously doing yourself a great disservice in the process.
 What does that really mean?

 1. Smart payment solutions (B2B commerce)